lorraineyuan/lorraineyuan.github.io/_pages/research.md

 {% include base_path %}

-* "The Privacy-preserving Data-driven Inventory Management." with Karan Girotra and ElenaBelavina.
-In preparation for submission.
+* "The Privacy-preserving Data-driven Inventory Management." with Karan Girotra and ElenaBelavina. *In preparation for submission*.
    * <details>
      <summary>Abstract</summary>